MRSA Fast Facts

 Cover open wounds and keep them clean until healed.

-Avoid sharing personal hygiene items such as towels, sheets, clothing and toiletries.
+Avoid sharing personal hygiene items such as towels, sheets and toiletries.

-2011 - A study by researchers at UC Davis finds that the number of children hospitalized due to community-acquired MRSA doubled between 2000 and 2007.
+2011 - Researchers at the University of California Davis find that the number of children hospitalized due to community-acquired MRSA doubled between 2000 and 2007.

-August 2012 - Researchers from the University HealthSystem Consortium (UHC) and University of Chicago Medicine publish a study indicating the "rate of MRSA infections recorded at US academic hospitals doubled between 2003 and 2008."

-May 29, 2013 - A study released in the New England Journal of Medicine finds that "germ-killing soaps and ointments" used in ICU's reduced cases of MRSA by 40%.
+May 29, 2013 - A study published in the New England Journal of Medicine reports that germ-killing soaps and ointments used in ICU's reduced cases of MRSA in the bloodstream by up to 44%.

 June 2014 - The US Food and Drug Administration approves a new drug to treat bacterial skin infections like MRSA.
 The new drug, called Dalvance, is taken intravenously.
 The drug is only approved for use in adults.

-September 18, 2014 - President Barack Obama issues an executive order establishing a new inter-agency task force charged with developing a national strategy to combat antibiotic-resistant bacteria.
+September 18, 2014 - US President Barack Obama issues an executive order establishing a new interagency task force charged with developing a national strategy to combat antibiotic-resistant bacteria.